 Today, UC Irvine is a school that is difficult to gain acceptance into even for students with straight A’s in high school.
-Therefore, all future applicants need to be aware of the latest admissions data as well how they leapfrog other qualified students.
+Therefore, all future applicants need to be aware of the latest admissions data as well as how they leapfrog other qualified students.
 To accomplish this goal we will touch on the following topics:

-• UC Irvine’s Class of 2025 acceptance rate
+• UC Irvine’s Class of 2026 acceptance rate

 • SAT/ACT policy at UCI and GPAs of admitted applicants

-• Admissions trends from the Class of 2025
+• Admissions trends

 • UC Irvine’s yield rate